dism-exe/dism-exe-notes/lan/topics/bn6f/explorations/entries/2025/001 Exploring bn6f CentralArea Map/entries/002 Suspicious pointers encountered during CentralArea Map Exploring.md

 ```
 .word comp_86C3E94 + 1<<31
 ```

 This is also in `initRefs803D2F0`, and it uses `1<<31` instead of `COMPRESSED_PTR_FLAG`, although this wouldn't cause a shift problem.

+2025-10-26 Wk 43 Sun - 18:54 +03:00

+- [ ] Resolved

+Many compressed pointers we corrected have already been found and identified.
+We can search the whole repository for instances that might have been skipped through a list of all lz/lz77 asset addresses